Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Driver’s licenses of the members.

-• Occasionally the bank may request a New Hampshire Certificate of Good Standing to prove the LLC is active and in good standing with the state.
+• Occasionally, the bank may request a New Hampshire Certificate of Good Standing to prove that the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits

-• Business license: All businesses operating in the State of New Hampshire are required to register with the New Hampshire Secretary of State’s Office.
+• Business license: All businesses in the State of New Hampshire will register with the New Hampshire Secretary of State’s Office.
 Some cities also require businesses to obtain licensing before they can start.

 • Professional license: Certain services in New Hampshire, such as barbershops, accountants, hunting and fishing guides, and others, must be licensed.